 As is common in the semiconductor industry, we have experienced substantial litigation regarding patent and other intellectual property rights.
-We are currently involved in litigation and proceedings at the Patent Trial and Appeal Board ("PTAB" or the "Board") based on alleged third-party infringement of our patents, and lawsuits claiming we are infringing others' intellectual property rights also have been and may in the future be brought against us.
+We are currently involved in litigation and proceedings at the PTAB based on alleged third-party infringement of our patents, and lawsuits claiming we are infringing others' intellectual property rights also have been and may in the future be brought against us.

 Our business strategy includes litigating claims against others, such as our competitors and customers, to enforce our intellectual property, contractual and commercial rights, including, in particular, our patent portfolio and our trade secrets, as well as to challenge the validity and scope of the proprietary rights of others.
-This or other similar proceedings could also subject us to counterclaims or countersuits against us, or the parties we sue could seek to invalidate our patents or other intellectual property rights through reexamination or similar processes at the U.S. Patent and Trademark Office ("USPTO") or similar bodies.
-Further, any legal disputes with customers could cause them to cease buying or using our products or the component products we resell or delay their purchase of these products and could substantially damage our relationship with them.
+This or other similar proceedings also have and may again subject us to counterclaims or countersuits against us, or the parties we sue have and may again seek to invalidate our patents or other intellectual property rights through reexamination or similar processes at the U.S. Patent and Trademark Office ("USPTO") or similar bodies.
+Further, any legal disputes with customers could cause them to cease buying or using our products or the component products we resell or delay their purchase of these products and could substantially damage our relationship with these customers.